Quantum key distribution over a metropolitan network using an integrated photonics based prototype

 Fig.\ref{fig:BOB_PIC_Detail} shows the schematic of the receiver's \ac{PIC} that can be divided into two main blocks one for basis selection and one for state measurement.

-\begin{description} \item[Basis selection] A tunable \ac{BS} is used to set the measurement basis splitting ratio.
-The tunable BS is implemented as a \ac{MZI}, with a microheater placed on one arm to enable thermo-optic phase tuning.
+\begin{description}[leftmargin=0pt] \item[Basis selection] A tunable \ac{BS} sets the measurement basis splitting ratio ($p_X^{(B)}$).
+This \ac{BS} is implemented as a symmetric \ac{MZI} with a microheater on one arm to enable thermo-optic phase tuning.
 The microheater is fabricated by patterning the resistor via selective femtosecond laser ablation of a 100 nm Cr/Au film previously deposited on the substrate \cite{Ceccarelli2019TPS}.
-The splitting ratio can be continuously tuned from $0$ to $100\%$ in the X basis by applying a $63$\unit{\milli\ampere} to the microheater.

-The tunable \ac{BS} provides two key advantages: it enables optimization of basis selection probabilities for different channel losses, making a single receiver design suitable for varied deployment scenarios; and it eliminates the need for multiple specialized chip designs during fabrication, reducing production complexity and cost while improving scalability.
+The splitting ratio can be continuously tuned from $0$ to $100\,\%$ in the X basis by applying \qty{63}{\milli\ampere} to the microheater.
+This tunable \ac{BS} provides two key advantages: it enables optimization of basis selection probabilities for different channel losses, making a single receiver design suitable for varied deployment scenarios; and it eliminates the need for multiple specialized chip designs during fabrication, reducing production complexity and cost while improving scalability.

-\item[State measurement] The Z basis arm of the \ac{BS} is connected directly to the output of the \ac{PIC} while the X arm is connected to the receiver \ac{MZI}, that performs an interferometric measurement of the time-bin qubits.
-The \ac{MZI} has a $0.01$\unit{\pico\second} path length mismatch with Alice (measured with Exfo Iq-203 Optical Test System with PMD Module).
-To ensure balanced interference, the \ac{MZI}'s input directional coupler has a 40/60 splitting ratio to pre-compensate for the loss asymmetry arising from the path length difference.
-Ideally, this would fully correct the amplitude difference, but due to technical imperfections, a residual $2.5\%$ mismatch remains.
-A minimum visibility of $99.73\%$ (under the worst incoming polarization state was measured with the \ac{PIC}'s temperature stabilized at $14.2^\circ$C).
-The visibility's contribution to the $QBER_X$ is given by $\frac{1-V}{2}$ and its impact is negligible in these operating conditions.
+\item[State measurement] The $Z$-basis arm of the tunable \ac{BS} is connected directly to the output of the \ac{PIC}, while the $X$-basis arm connects to an unbalanced receiver \ac{MZI} for the time-bin interferometric measurement.
+The receiver \ac{MZI} features a path-length delay matched to Alice's transmitter within \qty{0.01}{\pico\second}, measured via whitelight interferometry using an \textit{EXFO IQ-203 Optical Test System} equipped with a PMD module.
+Because the long waveguide arm introduces an additional expected propagation loss of approximately \qty{1.7}{\deci\bel}, the receiver unbalanced \ac{MZI} is passively designed with a fixed 40/60 input directional coupler to bias more power into the long arm and offset its attenuation.
+However, due to fabrication tolerances, a residual power imbalance of $2.5\,\%$ remains.
+A minimum fringe visibility of $99.73\,\%$ (evaluated under the worst-case incoming polarization state) was measured with the \ac{PIC} temperature-stabilized at \qty{14.2}{\degreeCelsius}.
+The visibility's baseline contribution to the phase error rate ($\phi_z$) is given by $(1-V)/2$, making its impact negligible under these operating conditions. \end{description}